Dynamotivation/dynamotivation.github.io/content/portfolio/software/oss-space-adventure.md

 ---

-The transition to GameMaker during development of *O.S.S.: Space Adventure* involved several challenges
+The transition to GameMaker during development of *OSS Space Adventure* involved several challenges

 *   New Coding Paradigm
     *   A Complete transitioning from Java's, for a teenager, rather abstract object-oriented principles to GML's more direct, untyped, yet still object oriented principles.